OpenLiberty/liberty-tools-vscode/README.md

 Use Liberty Tools to run your Liberty Maven or Liberty Gradle projects through the Liberty dashboard or the VS Code command palette.
 You can start, stop, or interact with [Liberty dev mode](https://openliberty.io/docs/latest/development-mode.html) on all available [Liberty Maven](https://github.com/OpenLiberty/ci.maven/blob/master/docs/dev.md#dev) or [Liberty Gradle](https://github.com/OpenLiberty/ci.gradle/blob/master/docs/libertyDev.md) projects in your workspace.
 Liberty Tools also helps you quickly and easily edit your application and configuration files by providing language support features for MicroProfile, Jakarta EE, and Liberty configuration and Java files.

+For minimum requirements information and detailed instructions on how to use Liberty tools, check out the [Liberty Tools for Visual Studio Code user guide](docs/user-guide.md) page.

 ## Features

 - View supported Liberty projects in the Liberty dashboard.